mjzone/serverless-workshop/README.md

 5. You shouldn't get any errors when you execute `aws s3 ls` That will confirm AWS credetials are locally setup correctly.

+## Step 01 - Frontend with React

-6. Create a new react application with create-react-app. `npx create-react-app fuelpass`
+1. Create a new react application with create-react-app. `npx create-react-app fuelpass`

-7. Install bootstrap.
+2. Install bootstrap.
 ``` sh
 cd fuelpass
 npm install bootstrap
 npm i react-toastify
 ```

-8. Update the `src/index.js` with the following code snippet
+3. Update the `src/index.js` with the following code snippet

 ```javascript
 import React from 'react';